Meowxeth/Case-Study-Java/README.md

-# Case-Study-Java
+# GRUB: A Java Based Ordering System Featuring Filipino Cuisine
-This repository contains all of the code that pertains to the final case study project for Java.
+This repository contains all of the code that pertains to GRUB, a finals case study project for Intermediate Programming:Java.